Skip to content

 July 1, 2025

-Published in the Journal of Environmental Health, this paper explores which search terms are most predominate amongst google search users when looking for information about PFAS and how peoples search habits can be used to improve the reach of public health PFAS resources.
+Published in the Journal of Environmental Health, this paper explores which terms are most frequently used to search online for information about PFAS and how people’s search habits can inform effective public health PFAS resources.

 Publication